The2Innkeeper/CrazyBallistics/explanation-docs/polynomials/Global_minimum_of_polynomials.md

         min_y = y
 ```

-Finally, this gives us the x value which will return the global minimum.
+Finally, this gives us the x value which will return the global minimum y.